C L O S L E R

 Doing what has been done before will only lead to more of the same for patients who have been discriminated against in society and in healthcare.
 Be prepared to enter uncharted territory, seek to educate yourself about the unique healthcare needs of your patients.

-NPR recently reported that 18 percent of lesbian, gay, bisexual, transgender, and queer (LGBTQ) Americans do not seek medical care for fear of discrimination.
+NPR recently reported that 18 percent of lesbian, gay, bisexual, transgender, and queer (LGBTQ) Americans don’t seek medical care for fear of discrimination.
 The results extracted from a national survey by the Robert Wood Johnson Foundation and the Harvard T.H.
-Chan School of Public Health demonstrated ongoing discrimination towards LGBTQ persons in healthcare.
+Chan School of Public Health demonstrated ongoing discrimination toward LGBTQ persons in healthcare.

 When looking specifically at the experience of transgender individuals, whose gender identity differs from their sex assigned at birth, 10 percent reported being personally discriminated against and 22 percent avoided seeking care for fear of discrimination.
-Consequently, 1/3 of transgender individuals do not have a regular doctor.
+Consequently, one third of transgender individuals do not have a regular doctor.

 Much of what makes a healthcare experience positive and memorable for LGBTQ patients has to do with acknowledging them, their loved ones, and their families.
 Though it may seem unnecessary to mention, greeting the patient and whomever may be accompanying them sets the tone for the entire encounter.